Conference Agenda & Scheduling

 ObjectiveThis presentation will provide audience members with an understanding of how a GPT (generative pre-trained transformer) can assist them in many ways.

 DescriptionArtificial Intelligence (AI) is here.
-Understanding how it words is important, even if you do not personally use it.
+Understanding how it works is important, even if you do not personally use it.
 AI can be a very powerful tool, in that it can conduct tasks that have normally taken hours in mere seconds.
 It can also streamline work projects and free employees to conduct other tasks.
 AI is also an extremely powerful and fast research tool.
 But all of this can come at a cost if not used properly.
 This class covers it all!

 HAZWOPER REFRESHER TRAINING WITH UPDATED INFORMATION TU-K1